claudiadewindt/challenge/README.md

 - `components` || all components that are used to build the page
 - `pages` || the page with the Home.jsx landing page
 - `index.js` || the start point of app

+## 4. Tech of choice
+-React.js
+-SCSS
+-CSS animations

+Build with ❤️